 Applying for a Digital content development (e.g. documentary, podcast, website or application)

-• A sample of previous works and/or a content outline or sample of the proposed project - consolidated into one document (if applicable).
+a sample of previous works (for example, a show reel) and/or a content outline or sample of the proposed project - consolidated into one document where possible.

 Applying for a Publication